THE GINGERBREAD HOUSE

 “Won’t your Mistress’s spells stop him hurting you?
 Doesn’t she control the house?”

 “We broke the rules when we captured him.
-The house will still provide for us but it won’t protect us from him anymore since we wronged him.”
+The house will still provide for us but it won’t protect us since we wronged him.”

 Andrew stood, his chair clattering to the floor behind him.
 “So what was the point of all that?
 You still can’t get out and you’ve lost whatever protection you had.
 And we have to keep him prisoner.”